LSSTDESC/CLMM/README.md

 If you have comments, questions, or feedback, please [write us an issue](https://github.com/LSSTDESC/CLMM/issues).

-The current leads of the LSST DESC CLMM Topical Team are Celine Combet (combet, celine.combet@lpsc.in2p3.fr) and Marina Ricci (mricci, marina.ricci@lmu.de)
+The current leads of the LSST DESC CLMM Topical Team are Michel Aguena (m-aguena, 	aguena@apc.in2p3.fr) and Marina Ricci (mricci, marina.ricci@lmu.de)